divinity76/tryparrotai-unofficial-api/README.md

 ## Notes

 - Make sure `ffmpeg` is installed and available in your system `PATH`.
-- Temporary video chunks are concatenated using FFmpeg.
-Large text inputs may result in long processing times.
+- With text above 300 characters, chunks are concatenated using FFmpeg.
-- The API uses headless browser automation; ensure you comply with TryParrotAI's terms of service.